Albertrrrr/ProgSD_TeamProject/README.md

 ## Update Bate 1.0
 - improve security, you just need to change mysql_config from `config.py` only
-- improve other building platform, in particular macOS
+- improve support for other building platform, in particular macOS
 - improve user friendliness

 ## Environment Preparation